Orbifold Semiorthogonal Decompositions for Abelian Varieties: Orbifold semiorthogonal decompositions for D[A/G]

 induced by the quotient map \(\pi\colon X\to X_K\).
 This functor can also be described by taking \(T\)-invariants.
 In particular, this equivalence of Abelian categories induces a derived equivalence:

 \end{lemma}

 \begin{proof} This is straightforward.
 If \(\FF\) is a sheaf on \(X\), then a \(G\)-equivariant structure is the data of a \(K\)-equivariant structure with a compatible \(H\)-equivariant structure.
-The data of a \(K\)-equivariant structure is the data of a pullback of a sheaf \(\bar{\FF}\) on \(X_K\).
-The data of a compatible \(H\)-equivariant structure is the data of an \(H\)-equivariant structure on \(\bar{\FF}\).
+The data of a \(K\)-equivariant structure is the data of a pull-back of a sheaf \(\overline{\FF}\) on \(X_K\).
+The data of a compatible \(H\)-equivariant structure is the data of an \(H\)-equivariant structure on \(\overline{\FF}\).
 The details are left to the reader. \end{proof}

 \begin{theorem} Suppose \(G = K\rtimes H\) acts on a smooth quasi-projective variety \(X\) so that \(K\) acts freely.
-Consider the induces action of \(H\) on the quotient \(X_K = X/H\) and suppose \(\mathcal{D}[X_K/H]\) admits a motivic semiorthogonal decomposition of the form
+Consider the induced action of \(H\) on the quotient \(X_K = X/H\) and suppose \(\mathcal{D}[X_K/H]\) admits an orbifold semiorthogonal decomposition of the form